About Angiostrongylus cantonensis

-The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Lian-Chen Wang (Chang Gung University, Taiwan), using Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction (Helminth Genomes Consortium, unpublished).
+The draft genome assembly was produced by the Parasite Genomic group at the Wellcome Trust Sanger Institute, in collaboration with Lian-Chen Wang (Chang Gung University, Taiwan) as part of the 50 Helminth Genomes project.
+The assembly uses Illumina paired-end sequencing followed by an in-house genome assembly pipeline comprising various steps, including contig assembly, scaffolding, gap-filling and error-correction.

 |Strain||Republic of China|

 |Data Source||Wellcome Sanger Institute|